What happened to Drones? Where is the drone market heading?

 This number is almost 25 times higher than the nationwide average.

-No other state or territory showed such an outrageously high number of incidents in relation to people registered to fly drones.
+No other state or territory showed such an outrageously high number of incidents involving people registered to fly drones.

 Puerto Rico, New York, Hawaii, and Nevada are in the top 5.